Gavin Lower, Editor, StartupSmart | 10 January 2014

 Other qualities spruiked on the card included: Most Prominent Philanthropist of China, China Moral Leader, and China Earthquake Rescue Hero.

-But for the entrepreneur or anyone starting up their own business, image experts don’t recommend you try it yourself as the business card is still regarded as an essential tool in business networking.
+But for the entrepreneur or anyone starting up their own business, image experts don’t recommend you try it yourself as the best way to have your information on hand is to get your business card and brochure printing in Perth for potential customers.
+They’re regarded as essential tools in business networking.

 “In the West in general it would be regarded as wanky and in the East it would be regarded as a loss of face,” says Jon Michail, chief executive of Image Group International.